Darudaniel/market-observer/README.md

+In the financial industry, clarity is essential.
+Market Observer emerges as a simple and free web tool.
+Its purpose: to provide you with a timely, straightforward and accurate view of all your portfolio.

-# Getting Started with Create React App
+# Getting Started with Market Observer React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).